AshFitz/Matching-Pairs-Game/README.md

 <p> The testing carried out on this project was conducted using google chrome dev tools and basic user testing by myself to verify functionality.
 I originally built this project to be on a desktop screen and then tablet and then mobile.
 Testing was done throughout using the console and console.logs within my js.
 All testing was validated when each feature was added to confirm the functionality had not changed after a significant piece of code or change was added.
 </p>

 <p> The areas this project should be most visible on are as follows.
+(To note, all testing on device sizing was done via chrome dev tools, 1 physical android device was tested and 1 iphone device was tested, showing minor bugs which have now been resolved.)

+- Iphone 5 5/se
 - Iphone 6/7/8
 - Iphone 6/7/8 plus